Psychological Support is an Integral Part of Family Care

 Customised Parent/Caregiver Training

 Children with mild autism and/or those who are looking at mainstream education but struggle to understand social rules would benefit greatly from attending social skills classes.
 These classes can also be tailored for children with other developmental concerns such as anger management and emotional regulation.
-Conducted on a weekly basis, classes run for one hour per session with a small group of children with similar profiles.
-In some cases, arrangements can be made to start off with 2 children and gradually increase the class size.
+Conducted on a weekly basis, the child psychologist will see the child to teach them skills in social interaction and social communication.

 Report for Examination Exemptions or Accommodations